jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 increasing buffering (and with it, latency) across the network path.
-For an application with intermittent data transfers, such as streaming video, this would seem to speak in favor of sustained but lower-rate delivery instead of transmitting short high-rate bursts (Sammy paper: https://doi.org/10.1145/3603269.3604839).
+For an application with intermittent data transfers, such as streaming video, this would seem to speak in favor of sustained but lower-rate delivery instead of transmitting short high-rate bursts {{Sammy}}.
 However, this is in contradiction with the energy-saving approach above.
-Thus, the tradeoff is: should data be sent in a way that is “friendly” to others (avoiding bad interference), or should it save energy by sending fast, increasing the chance for equipment to enter a “sleep” state?
+Thus, the tradeoff is: should data be sent in a way that is "friendly" to others (avoiding bad interference), or should it save energy by sending fast, increasing the chance for equipment to enter a "sleep" state?

 At the time of writing, the common choice for video is to opt for high rate delivery, potentially saving energy, and possibly at the expense of other traffic.
-For non-urgent data transfers, the IETF-recommended default approach is the opposite: the LEDBAT congestion control mechanism (RFC 6817), which is designed for such use, will always “step out of the way” of other traffic, giving it a low rate when it competes with any other traffic.
+For non-urgent data transfers, the IETF-recommended default approach is the opposite: the LEDBAT congestion control mechanism {{RFC6817}}, which is designed for such use, will always "step out of the way" of other traffic, giving it a low rate when it competes with any other traffic.
 Alternatively, if the goal is to reduce energy, such traffic could be sent at a high rate, at a strategically good moment within a longer time interval; this would